anthonyygs/take-a-pawse/README.md

 ![Take a pawse banner, made by Summer Josu](imgs/1.png)

-In a time when social media often takes control of our attention, and even our time, this Firefox extension aims to gently remind users when they’re about to open a social media site.
+In a time when social media often takes control of our attention, and even our time, this Firefox extension aims to remind users when they’re about to open a social media site.
 It displays a cat reaction every time a “suspect” URL is accessed.
 Each time the user closes the pop-up by clicking the “X,” the cat’s reaction changes; the more you dismiss it, the more annoyed the cats become…

 ![Example 1](imgs/2.png)